-Measurement Date Census data as of July 1, 2017 for all members.
+Measurement Date Census data as of July 1, 2018 for all members.
 Impact of plan changes measured on future accruals only; no impact to accruals through the valuation date, including for back-DROP accruals based on dates before the valuation date.

-Actuarial Value of Assets Fair market value of assets as of June 30, 2017, less a five-year phase-in of the excess (shortfall) between expected investment return and actual income.
+Actuarial Value of Assets Fair market value of assets as of June 30, 2018, less a five-year phase-in of the excess (shortfall) between expected investment return and actual income.
 The calculation is based on the difference between actual fair market value and the expected actuarial value of assets each year.
 The cumulative excess return (shortfall) is recognized at a minimum rate of 20% per year.
 Gains may be used to offset outstanding losses, and vice versa, to accelerate the amortization.
 Expected earnings are based on the assumed rate of return on investments and are net of investment expenses.
-The fair market value for June 30, 2017 includes \$750,000,000 of Pension Obligation Bonds discounted for half a year at 7.00% interest.
-The smoothing method was reset as of July 1, 2016.
+The smoothing method was reset as of method under which the actuarial present value of all potential future projected benefits of each individual included in the valuation is calculated, based on the underlying demographic and economic assumptions.
+The normal cost is calculated as the average uniform percentage of payroll which, if applied to the compensation of each participant during the entire period of anticipated covered service, would meet the cost of all benefits payable based on benefits provisions for new hires.
+The portion of the actuarial present value of future benefits not provided for at the valuation date by the present value of future normal costs is called the actuarial accrued liability.

+July 1, 2016.